How to Apply

 - You hold a passport from an EU state and have received full-time education in the EU for 3 of the 5 years immediately preceding admission.

-Note: The period that Non-EU students are resident in Ireland on Study Visas does not contribute towards the residency requirement in relation to fee assessment at DIT.
+Note: The period that Non-EU students are resident in Ireland on Study Visas does not contribute towards the residency requirement in relation to fee assessment at TU Dublin.

 Please note applicants on a Stamp 2 student visa are not eligible to study part time in TU Dublin.